yhema777/practice-react-projects/hooks-practice/README.md

 # Installing and setting Tailwind CSS:
- - npm i - D tailwindcss (This has to beused only if tailwind has not already installed in your system.
+ 1. - npm i - D tailwindcss (This has to beused only if tailwind has not already installed in your system.
 With create react app, it will be there, just use the below command)
  - npx tailwindcss init

+2. # Configure your template paths
-tailwind.config.js file will be created.
+Tailwind.config.js file will be created.
 In this, modify this as:
  content: ["./src/**/*.js"],

+3. # Add the Tailwind directives to your CSS#
-# In App.css, remove all content and give it as:
+In App.css, remove all content and give it as:
 @tailwind base;
 @tailwind components;
 @tailwind utilities;

+4. # Start the build process
+Run the app with npm start

 # Installing router